auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Let us see how entropy relates to mathematics.
 Why is it that math has translated across languages and cultures?
 If math is simply a human idea, a useful fiction, then wouldn't people disagree on math?
 Few other ideas have passed those barriers.
 Are we somehow connecting to something outside of us in a mathematical plane of existence?

 Think of a square in terms of entropy.
 How many questions do you need to ask to describe a square?
+Math is about the structure of information.
+The definition of a square provides a structure of information which we can make inferences on.
+We stumbled upon math and found it unreasonably effective at describing our universe.
+We can create new systems of math which don't map to our reality.
+Of course we don't always find an application, but we can explore possibilities.

 ## We are an evolutionary algorithm.